Greek Vineyard Estate

 The potential for expanding the estate is high.
 The infrastructure is in place, and current assets include:

-2. A partially renovated townhouse in the nearby Village of Spathariei affords the new owner the opportunity to house additional guests or estate managers/workers.
-Certain improvements have been made to the home, including a laundry facility, and the new owner will be able to determine how the townhouse is optimally utilized and complete the renovations.
+- A partially renovated townhouse in the nearby Village of Spathariei could be purchased separately which affords the new owner the opportunity to house additional guests or estate managers/workers.

-3. As residents of the area for 30 years, we have developed a comprehensive list of resources.
+- As residents of the area for over 30 years, we have developed a comprehensive list of resources.
 This “human capital” will give the new owners a solid and practical foundation for conducting business and daily living.
-The list includes our architect, attorney, accountant, oenologist, forestry expert, garden centers, builder, carpenter, plumber, electrician, general laborers, as well as vendors for many other services such as a physician, dentist, physical therapist, manicurist and even a great hairdresser.
+The list includes our architect, attorney, accountant, oenologist, forestry expert, garden centers, contractors, general laborers, as well as vendors for many other services such as a physician, dentist, physical therapist, manicurist and even a great hairdresser.

 Building expansion:

 ALL INFORMATION IS PROVIDED IN GOOD FAITH AND DEEMED RELIABLE, BUT NOT GUARANTEED.
 BUYERS ARE ADVISED TO EXERCISE THEIR OWN DUE DILIGENCE REGARDING THIS INFORMATION.
-In partnership with the Summers Global Team at Compass..
-WINERIESANDVINEYARDS.COM, A DIVISION OF VIRGINIA ESTATES ASSUMES NO LEGAL RESPONSIBILITY FOR ACCURACY.
+In partnership with the Summers Global Team at Compass. represents the interest of the seller. wineriesandvineyards.com, A DIVISION OF VIRGINIA ESTATES ASSUMES NO LEGAL RESPONSIBILITY FOR ACCURACY.